 - Are teachers participating in making well-informed choices regarding strategy, objectives, etc. (e.g. triple loop learning)?
 George, Romme and Van Witteloostujin (1999)

 Some concluding comments

-Drawing up a check-list is never easy, particularly in an area where practice is a continued state of development and innovation.
+Drawing up a checklist is never easy, particularly in an area where practice is a continued state of development and innovation.
 Furthermore, even if a comprehensive is check-list is created, it is the skill of the implementer which is paramount in whether the use of the check-list leads to success.
-What matters is the extent to which the School Research Lead and other senior leaders display ‘phronesis’ or ‘practical wisdom’ in the promotion of a research and evidence-informed agenda within a school.
-As such, the skilful school research lead will take the check-list and amend its use in a way which meets the specific needs and context of their school.
+What matters is the extent to which the School Research Lead and other senior leaders display ‘phronesis’ or ‘practical wisdom’ in the promotion of research and evidence-informed agenda within a school.
+As such, the skillful school research lead will take the checklist and amend its use in a way that meets the specific needs and context of their school.

 Brown, C. (2015) Conclusion, in Brown C. (ed) Leading the Use of Research and Evidence in Schools, IOE Press, London

 Georges L. Romme, A., and Arjen Van Witteloostuijn.
 “Circular organizing and triple-loop learning.”
 Journal of Organizational Change Management 12.5 (1999): 439-454.

 Featured Image Source: By Jimmie on Flickr under (CC BY 2.0)